Craigieburn - Central

 Craigieburn - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Craigieburn-Central has a high level of cultural diversity, with 39.0% of its population born overseas and 44.6% speaking a language other than English at home.
-Christianity is the predominant religion in Craigieburn-Central, accounting for 46.8% of the population.
-However, the most notable overrepresentation is seen in the 'Other' category, which comprises 7.9% of the population compared to Greater Melbourne's average of 5.9%.
+Christianity is the predominant religion in Craigieburn-Central, making up 46.8% of the population.
+The most notable overrepresentation is seen in the 'Other' category, which comprises 7.9% of the population compared to 5.9% across Greater Melbourne.

 Frequently Asked Questions - Diversity